Valley of Roses: The Essential Travel Guide to Kalaat M'Gouna

 Don't have time to read the whole article?
 These are my top Valley of the Roses tour recommendations:

-Things to do in the Valley of the Roses
+Best things to do in the Valley of Roses

 Experience the Rose Festival

-For seven glorious days each May, the local community comes together to honour the bountiful rose harvest that ignites the Dades and M'Goun valleys.
-People travel from all corners of the globe to immerse themselves in the aromas and traditions that define this cherished floral festival - it’s perfect for those who love roses or just the romance they conjure up!
+For seven glorious days each May, the local community comes together to honour the bountiful rose harvest that ignites the M'Goun Valley.
+People travel from all corners of the globe to experience the traditions that define this floral festival - it’s perfect for those who love roses or just the romance they conjure up!

-Beyond simply admiring the stunning blooms, festival-goers have the opportunity to discover the myriad ways the local people have utilised roses over the centuries.
-From fragrant rose water and luxurious rose-infused oils to rose-based cosmetic products, the ingenuity and skill of Kalaat M’Gouna's artisans are on full display.
+Beyond simply admiring the blooms, festival-goers can discover the myriad ways the local people have utilised roses over the centuries.
+From fragrant rose water and rose-infused oils to rose-based cosmetic products, the ingenuity and skill of Kalaat M’Gouna's artisans are on full display.

-In addition to browsing stalls overflowing with intoxicating rose goods, you can learn about the processes that transform these delicate petals into sought-after wares.
-But the Rose Festival is about more than just commerce - it is a celebration of community, heritage and the deep connection the people of this region share with their natural environment.
+In addition to browsing stalls overflowing with rose goods, you can learn about the processes that transform these delicate petals into sought-after wares.
+With live music and cultural performances, the Rose Festival is also a celebration of community, heritage and the deep connection the people of this region share with their natural environment.

 Things to do in the Valley of the Roses, Morocco